kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 ### 1.1 `legend-engine-xt-relationalStore-emit` — `relational-emit-models/`

 Driven by `RelationalEMITTests`.
-25 descriptors, 186 dynamic tests.
-The eight below predate the Phase A batch; the 17 added by Phase A are listed in §3.1.
-(`relational-service-with-join` was dead until §3.0 renamed it to `.emit.yaml`;
-it now discovers, runs, and passes — see §2.10(d).)
+32 descriptors, 232 dynamic tests.
+The eight below predate the Phase A batch; the 17 added by Phase A are listed in §3.1; the 7 added by Phase B (a shared two-schema store bundle + 6 store-feature tests) are in §3.2. (`relational-service-with-join` was dead until §3.0 renamed it to `.emit.yaml`; it now discovers, runs, and passes — see §2.10(d).)

 | Descriptor | Non-scaffolding features | Complexity |
 |---|---|---|